mattmakai/fullstackpython.com/content/pages/meta/00-change-log.markdown

 [source repository's commit log](https://github.com/mattmakai/fullstackpython.com/commits/) on GitHub.

+## 2022
+### February
+* Still on break, but updated the header and footer.
+Also made some website tweaks to make it faster.

 ## 2021
+### October
+* Taking a break for a few months to recharge and work on a different coding side project that I'm excited about.
+Be back in a few months with some updates.

 ### September
 * Clean up continues across the site to remove link rot and replace out-of-date links with newer ones where necessary.